 As outlined in the research objectives above, the succession planning process is critical to the business’ ability to develop its employees.
 Huselid et al (2005) agree and outline that it is better to identify roles that are critical for the business and then spend time investing in the development of employees going into those roles to ensure that the right people are in place to drive the business forward (Huselid, Beatty and Becker, 2005).

-Now that an exploration of data generated by HR has been completed, and the structure of learning data has been investigated it is necessary to review what is the most appropriate method of analysing data, bearing in mind the points raised in the previous two sections.

 Causal Discovery